-The facility leadership team consists of the director, interim chief of staff, associate director for Patient Care Services (ADPCS), deputy director, and assistant director.
-Organizational communications and accountability are managed through a committee reporting structure, with the Governing Board having oversight for several working groups.
-The director and chief of Quality, Safety & Value Service are co-chairs of the Quality Leadership Council, which is responsible for tracking, identifying trends in, and monitoring quality of care and patient outcomes.
+At the time of the OIG's visit, the facility leadership team consisted of the director, chief of staff, associate director for Patient Care Services (ADPCS), and associate director (primarily nonclinical).
+Organizational communications and accountability were managed through a committee reporting structure, with the Executive Leadership Board having oversight for several working groups.
+The director was chair of the Executive Leadership Board, which was responsible for tracking, identifying trends in, and monitoring quality of care and patient outcomes.